 Employers should consider additional programs for their employees to continue higher education at a lower cost.
 Companies can form partnerships or provide access to workplace education, like online lessons and in-house training sessions, Ridner said.

 "With the advent of technology and online learning, it's easier and more inexpensive than ever to foster a culture of learning in the workplace," he said.

-Employers should arrange brainstorming groups or mentorship programs to help workers connect with each other, Ridner stated.
-For example, Study.com organizes 24-hour "Rockethons" where the company forms small teams to discuss ideas, create prototypes, improve tools and more.
+According to Ridner, employers should arrange brainstorming groups or mentorship programs to help staffers connect with one another.
+For example, Study.com organizes 24-hour "Rockethons," in which the company forms small teams to discuss ideas, create prototypes, improve tools and more.

-Bouncing suggestions around the office will inspire employees to be passionate in their work, encouraging personal and professional growth for everyone.
+Bouncing professional development ideas around the office empowers employees to play an important role in the program while encouraging personal and professional growth.

 "Creating a culture of learning in the workplace is a shared responsibility," Ridner said.
 "If your employer doesn't have any academic or professional development programs in place, feel free to suggest it."

 Sammi Caramela contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.